AshKyd/briscycle/site/brisbane-city/riverwalk/index.md

 {% ad %}

-The main focuses of the reconstruction project were cost and sturdiness, with the previous floating walkway costing $650,000 annually to maintain.

-The new construction is a fixed walkway constructed 3.4 metres above the mean sea level and follow a similar route to the previous structure which will also have a significantly lower maintenance cost, and is expected to be able to survive a one-in-2000 year flood.
+The main focuses of the reconstruction project were cost and sturdiness.
+The new construction is a fixed walkway constructed 3.4 metres above the mean sea level and follows a similar route to the previous structure.
+But was designed to have a significantly lower maintenance cost, and is expected to be able to survive a one-in-2000 year flood.